KirillGubich/internet-service-provider/README.md

 ## Internet service provider
 Internet provider web application.
 Has a set of functionality for user, with which he can manage his account and send requests for subscription.
-In turn, the administrator's functionality allows to manage subscriptions, tariffs and users.
+In turn, the administrator's functionality allows managing subscriptions, tariffs and users.
 ## Functional
 ### Guest:
 * Sign up or login.